ermongroup/cs228-notes/representation/undirected/index.md

 As a motivating example, consider the problem of recognizing a word from a sequence of character images $$x_i \in [0, 1]^{d\times d}$$ given to us in the form of pixel matrices.
 The output of our predictor will be a sequence of alphabet letters $$y_i \in \{'a','b',...,'z'\}$$.

-{% maincolumn 'assets/img/ocr.png' 'Chain-structured conditional random field for optical character recognition.' %}
+{% maincolumn 'assets/img/ocr.png' 'Chain-structured conditional random field for optical character recognition (OCR).' %}

 We could in principle train a classifier to separately predict each $$y_i$$  from its $$x_i$$.
 However, since the letters together form a word, the predictions across different $$i$$ ought to inform each other.
 In the above example, the second letter by itself could be either a ’U’ or a ’V’; however, since we can tell with high confidence that its neighbors are ’Q’ and ’E’, we can infer that ’U’ is the most likely true label.
-CRFs will be a tool that will enable us to perform this prediction jointly.
+Conditional random fields (CRFs) will be a tool that will enable us to perform this prediction jointly.

 ### Formal definition